hang-yin/hang-yin.github.io/_portfolio/robot-chef.md

 key: -1
 category: "Manipulation"
 excerpt: "LLM, CLIP, MediaPipe, LSTM, ROS2, MoveIt"
-description: "A multimodal system that combines voice interaction, vision, and manipulation for robot-assisted cooking.
+description: "A multimodal system combining voice interaction, vision, and manipulation for robot-assisted cooking.
 Users give natural language commands through Alexa, which are processed by an LLM to generate recipe steps.
-The system uses CLIP for zero-shot object recognition, MediaPipe with LSTM for hand gesture detection to coordinate human-robot handoffs, and MoveIt for motion planning.
-What makes this interesting is the tight integration of different AI modalities—language understanding, computer vision, gesture recognition, and motion planning—all working together in a real kitchen environment with real-time human collaboration."
+The system uses CLIP for zero-shot object recognition, MediaPipe with LSTM for hand gesture detection to coordinate human-robot handoffs, and MoveIt for motion planning."
 header:
   teaser: /assets/images/robot_chef.gif
 classes: wide